 Applicants must have obtained, or expect to obtain, a first or 2.1 UK honours degree, or equivalent for degrees obtained outside the UK in a relevant discipline.

 English language requirement: IELTS (Academic) score must be at least 6.5 (with not less than 5.5 in each of the four components).
 Other, equivalent qualifications will be accepted.
 Full details of the University’s English language requirements are available online: http://www.dundee.ac.uk/guides/english-language-requirements.

 Step 1: Email Professor Sue Dawson (email@example.com) to (1) send a copy of your CV and (2) discuss your potential application and any practicalities (e.g. suitable start date).

-Step 2: After discussion with Professor Dawson, formal applications can be made via UCAS Postgraduate.
+Step 2: After discussion with Professor Dawson, formal applications can be made via our direct application system.
 When applying, please follow the instructions below:

 Apply for the Doctor of Philosophy (PhD) degree in Geography & Environmental Science: